Welcome to Bredon School

 Nick Oldham | Headmaster

-Married with three young children, outside of school, he is the proud owner of a flock of rare breed sheep and he enjoys spending time in the countryside with his family.
+Married with three young children, outside of school, Nick is the proud owner of a flock of rare breed Manx sheep and he enjoys spending time in the countryside with his family where he enjoys fishing, country pursuits and farming.

-Mr Oldham is responsible for the day to day operation of the School and its staff, teaching, learning and, of course, the welfare of pupils.
-His educational philosophy is to create an environment in which every child can thrive.
+Nick is responsible for the day to day operation of the School and its staff, teaching, learning and, of course, the welfare of pupils.
+His educational philosophy is to create an environment in which every child can thrive and where every child is treated as an individual.

 "I cannot explain the joy at seeing my son feel like he is achieving